lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 In VIPER, a custom Router will send all UI events, including lifecycle events, to the Presenter.

+TODO: The scene change normally occurs when the ViewController receives a request from its Presenter.

 #### The Presenter

 The role of the Router's Presenter is the same as any other presenter: to consume events sent by the ViewController.
 When implementing a custom Router, such as one driven by menus, tabs, or custom sequence, the messages from the UI are passed directly to the presenter as usual.